 Key Stage 4

-During KS4 pupils continue to study current political, social, and cultural issues but at a deeper level for example, in KS3 we have recently looked at ‘What’s happened to Brexit?’ and the upcoming general election ‘What I need to know?’
-While KS4 is enquiring into the UK’s relationship with Europe and being asked if they can express, justify, and defend a personal opinion about this current political issue.
-In KS4 we aim to develop the skills of inquiry and communication through independent and group research and by analysing information and statistics.
-We expect KS4 pupils to assist in the organisation of enterprise, charity, and whole school initiatives and to develop their leadership skills acting as role models for younger students.
+During KS4 pupils continue to study current political, social and cultural issues but at a deeper level for example, in KS3 we have recently looked at ‘What’s happened to Brexit?’ and the upcoming general election ‘What I need to know?’
+While KS4 are enquiring into the UK’s relationship with Europe and being asked if they can express, justify and defend a personal opinion about this current political issue.
+In KS4 we aim to develop the skills of enquiry and communication through independent and group research and by analysing information and statistics.
+We expect KS4 pupils to assist in the organisation of the enterprise, charity and whole school initiatives and to develop their leadership skills acting as role models for younger students.

-As a department within the school that ALL staff has responsibility for, we expect positive outcomes for our pupils both academically and socially so they are equipped for wider society.
-We aim to see participation levels and engagement improve and progress to show through scrapbooks, emotional literacy checklists and developing assessment criteria.
+We expect positive outcomes for our pupils both academically and socially so they are equipped for wider society.
+We aim to see participation levels and engagement improve and progress to show through books, emotional literacy checklists and developing assessment criteria.